The Global

 THE WINNERS

-We are thrilled to announce our winners for the Writers College 2022 Novel Writing Competition.
+We are thrilled to announce the winners of the Writers College 2023 Novel Writing Competition.

-We’re proud to award the three finalists mentorships at the Writers College where they will be complete and polish their manuscripts under the supervision of award-winning authors.
+The three winners will now receive mentorships at the Writers College where they will polish their manuscripts under the supervision of award-winning authors.

 FIRST PLACE: